 Booking details: Experience Ikebana in Tokyo!

-Located a little outside of Tokyo, Kichijoji’s main draw for tourists is its beautiful Inokashira Park.
-However, wander the little back streets away from the park and you’ll find yourself away from the visitors and mingling with the locals.
-Go on an adventure through Kichijoji’s street dedicated to harmonicas, visit temples, a hot spring and of course don’t miss out on its beautiful park with a local walking tour of the area.
+Located a little outside of Tokyo, Kichijoji’s main draw for tourists and Tokyoites is its beautiful Inokashira Park.
+However, wander the little back streets away from the park and you’ll find yourself mingling with the locals.
+These streets are full of cute cafes, hipster shops, and even hidden little temples.

 Booking details: Pop Round & Check Out the Best “Blind Alley” of Tokyo!